Entry pathways & study support

 Students who meet the Entry requirements to the Multidisciplinary Science major, may enrol in units to facilitate entry into another Science or Engineering course of their choice.

-Students requiring Mathematics or Physics for entry into Medical Radiation Science may apply for Bachelor of Science (Multidisciplinary Science) degree.
-Health Science core units may also be selected to give a minimum enrolment of 75 credits.
+Students hoping to attain the mathematics or physics requirements for entry into Medical Radiation Science may apply for Bachelor of Science (Multidisciplinary Science) degree.
+Students may enol in health science units to give a minimum enrolment of 75 credits, and achieve a course weighted average of 80% to be considerend.

-Note: This course is competitive and there is no guaranteed entry.
+Note: This course is competitive, intake is only in Feb and there is no guaranteed entry.